-Terrance L. McKibbon was appointed President and CEO of Bird Construction Inc. on July 1, 2019, after serving as Chief Operating Officer since June 2017.
+Terrance L. McKibbon was appointed President and CEO of Bird Construction Inc. in July of 2019, after serving as Chief Operating Officer since June 2017.
 Prior to joining Bird in June 2017, Mr. McKibbon spent 20 years at Aecon Group.
 He served as President and Chief Executive Officer from June 2014 to December 2016, as well as a Non-Independent Director in that time.
 From June 2013 until June 2014 he served as President and as Chief Operating Officer from March 2011 until June 2014.
 He served as the President of Aecon's Civil and Utilities division from June 2005 until March 2011 and as an Executive Vice President of Aecon Group Inc. from 2005 until 2016.
 Mr. McKibbon has been involved with the management of construction-related companies for over 30 years including founding, acquiring and integrating companies and the overall management of companies that are active in all aspects of infrastructure construction.
 He was an Independent Trustee of Northview Apartment Real Estate Investment Trust from May 2015 until November 2020 when the business was sold.
 Mr. McKibbon served as a Trustee of the Operating Engineers Local 793Training Fund from 2005 until 2014 and as a Health & Safety Fund Trustee at Labourers International Union of North America from 2004 to 2013.
 He served as the Chairman and Board Member at Aecon: Lafarge Caledon BOD from 2000 to 2011.
 Mr. McKibbon is a member of the Institute of Corporate Directors (ICD).

 Luc J. Messier is currently the president of Reus Technologies LLC, a company focusing on the development of new technologies.
 Between 2007 and 2015, Mr. Messier served as senior vice president for ConocoPhillips where he was responsible for global projects and global supply chain with the addition of global aviation in 2012.
 Before joining ConocoPhillips, Mr. Messier served as president and chief executive officer of Technip USA.
 Prior to joining Technip, Mr. Messier was Managing Director of Dragages Hong Kong, a subsidiary of Bouygues and held before engineering and project management positions at Bouygues Construction and at Pomerleau.
-Mr. Messier also serves on the board of Sodexo.
+Mr. Messier also serves on the boards of Sodexo SA, a French food services and facilities management company, and Greenfield Holdings, an integrated agricultural infrastructure company.
 He holds degrees in civil engineering from the University of Sherbrooke, enology and viticulture from UC Davis and studied business administration at INSEAD.